git/git.github.io/Outreachy-2016-May.md

 You can find a list of project ideas on our [ideas page](../SoC-2016-Ideas).
 Note that this just a list of suggested projects; we are happy to hear proposals for new projects.
-If you're not sure whether your idea is workable, please feel free to solicit feedback from the mailing list (see below).
+If you would like to propose an idea, please make sure to solicit feedback from the mailing list (see below) and find someone willing to be a mentor for it.

 ## Getting in Touch